 After Baby Dream was born, things got considerably worse for the pair.
 2017 had more than its fair share of social media meltdowns from the two of them — the worst of which being Rob posting nude photos of Chyna all over social media in a heinous act of revenge porn — before they finally split up for good in July.
 Then the lawsuits started.
 Rob and Kylie were suing Chyna for assault, battery, and vandalism.
 Chyna sued Kim, Kylie, Rob, Khloé, Kylie, Kendall, and Kris for defamation and other attempts to block the second season of her reality show.

-This feels like a missed opportunity to me, and undoubtedly others who see this as a missed opportunity.
+This feels like a missed opportunity to me.
 To use the popular saying: We were all rooting for her.
 The optics of Kylie dating Tyga — the fiancé of her sister’s friend, and presumably while Chyna and Tyga were still together — were not well-received by onlookers.
 There were the obvious questions of legality given the age difference between them.
 But ethically, it was a fucked up thing to happen to Chyna.
 And the Kardashian media machine was fully prepared to normalize and gloss right over it, until Chyna nestled her way right into Rob’s heart.